 Algorithms like Sequest [6] or X!
 Tandem [5] compare the resulting spectra with theoretical spectra calculated from a list of possible peptides and compute a score based on their similarity.
 The peptides are generated by obtaining a list of proteins expected in the sample and calculating the peptides resulting from the, for example enzyme-based, degradation of the proteins.
 The best scoring peptide is then considered a peptide-spectrum-match (PSM).
 The scores produced by those algorithms often do not distinguish well enough between correct and incorrect matches [10], but they enable FDR estimation using decoy databases and serve as a basis for score re-calibration with the Percolator algorithm [10, 8].

 Decoy databases are created from the target database, and contain usually as many peptides [13, 12] in a reversed or shuffled order with respect to the amino acid sequence [1].
 They are presented to the scoring algorithm either separately [8] or mixed with the target database [13].
-It is assumed, that decoy and target peptides have similar features [12] (like the identical mass) and are not easily distinguishable by a scoring algorithm.
-When the actually fitting peptide for a given spectrum is not in the target database, and thus a wrong one will be chosen, the best scoring peptide will be a decoy approximately half of the time.
+It is assumed, that decoy and target peptides have similar features [12] (like the identical mass) and score random assignments equally well.
+When the correct peptide for a given spectrum is not in the target database, and thus a wrong one will be chosen, the best scoring peptide will be a decoy approximately half of the time.
 This allows for an estimation of wrongly assigned targets, since the score distribution is assumed to be the same for decoys and false targets [1].

 In practice, one estimates the probability of a PSM being a false target by counting the number of decoy PSMs with the same or a higher score.
 It is then assumed, there are as many false targets and thus a false discovery rate (FDR) can be estimated [8].
 This leads to the following formula1: